Home Depot (NYSE:HD) Given New $375.00 Price Target at Citigroup

-Home Depot (NYSE:HD – Get Free Report) had its price target boosted by analysts at Citigroup from $327.00 to $375.00 in a research report issued on Wednesday, FlyOnTheWall reports.
-Citigroup’s price target indicates a potential upside of 12.93% from the company’s current price.
+Home Depot (NYSE:HD – Free Report) had its target price hoisted by Citigroup from $327.00 to $375.00 in a research note released on Wednesday morning, FlyOnTheWall reports.

 Home Depot Stock Down 0.5 %